Zombiemaniac3/Las2Mesh/readme.md

 - Open3D for visualization
 - CUDA for GPU acceleration
 - Dask for distributed computing
-- laspy for LAS/LAZ handling
+- laspy for LAS handling